 Specialized work and service consisting of training and practice in a business organization.
-Must have prior approval from Dean of Academic and Student Services.
+Must have prior approval from The Division Chair for Business, Computer and Information Technology.

-BOS 199/299 Special Topics in Administrative/Business Operations Support
+BOS 199/299 Special Topics in Administrative/ Business Operations Support

 Special topics in administration/business operations support are courses offered in response to specific curriculum needs or community interests.
 The course may consist of seminars, specialized or individual instruction, and/or research in an area related to administrative/business operations support.